PouyaSonej/PouyaSonej.github.io/_pages/about.md

 **About Me**

 I care a lot about my discipline and love to explore and learn new things.
-I push myself to watch different courses for at least one hour daily on LinkedIn, Coursera, YouTube, and other platforms.
+I push myself to watch and explore different courses for at least one hour daily on LinkedIn, Coursera, YouTube, and other platforms.
 Additionally, I spend an hour each day learning new languages—currently focusing on Japanese—and another hour working on various projects and coding.
 I believe these activities keep my mind sharp and my skills up-to-date.

 **Research Interests**